chunkedswarm/strive-sdk/README.md

 ## How to integrate with Android ?

-First, lets start with a small Android snippet using the ExoPlayer (you can use any player you like).
+Lets start with a small Android app using the ExoPlayer (you can use any player you like).

+1. Please add the **Android AAR** to your Android Studio project as a dependency
+2. Use the Strive SDK according to the snippet inside your own project
+    1. Define Strive-related variable and credentials
+    2. Initialize the SDK once on startup
+    3. Store SDK information (session, etc.) on app pause (to detect recurring viewers)
+    4. Done!

 ```Java
 package io.strivetech.androidsdk;